avelingrayorg/cc-c/voice-lessons.md

 That your voice box (a.k.a larynx) is not just used for making sweet sounds.
 It's main purpose is to protect your lungs from receiving food and water!

-Everytime you swallow the folds (or chords) of your voice box tightly close into a locked valve to protect the airway from everything but air.
+Every time you swallow the folds (or chords) of your voice box tightly close into a locked valve to protect the airway from everything but air.

 When you sing you are slowly....blah